bloovis/beectl.mirror/README.md

 You can find the exact ID for your installation of the chrome-bee extension by going to your browser's extension settings and copying the ID you see there.

-I have not tried standard Chrome, and do not know if the third `chrome-extension` setting is necessary there.
+Only the second `chrome-extension` line is necessary for Brave; the ID is identical to the ID in beectl's URL in the Chrome Web Store.
+The first and third lines aren't necessary, but leaving them in does no harm.

 Replace the value for the `path` setting with the correct path to `beectl`.

 Finally, you will need to set the keyboard shortcut that will invoke the external editor.
-Visit [chrome://extensions/shortcuts](chrome://extensions/shortcuts) in chromium/chrome.
+Visit `chrome://extensions/shortcuts` in chromium/chrome, or `brave://extensions/shortcuts` in Brave.
 Then set the shorcut for Browser's External Editor.
 I used `Alt-E` to avoid conflict with `Ctrl-E`, which is used for editing in entry fields.